Item Sales Report

 4.1.1 Save Custom Filter

 You can also save the configured custom filters for future use.
-By clicking the "Save Filters" button, a pop-up will appear asking you to enter the name of the custom filter.
+Clicking the "Save Filters" button will display a pop-up asking you to enter the name of the custom filter.

 Enter the name of the custom filter and click the "OK" button to save it.